voxpelli/node-format-microformat/README.md

   });
 ```

+## Constructor

+`new MicropubFormatter([relativeTo])`

+* **relativeTo** – if set to a URL, then all formatted URL:s will be resolved to absolute URL:s relative to that one rather then be returned as relative ones.

 ## Methods

 * **preFormat(micropubDocument)** – takes a `micropubDocument` and ensures that all necessary parts are there. **Currently required** to run a `micropubDocument` through this method before handing it to the rest of the methods.
 * **formatFilename(preformattedMicropubDocument)**  – returns a filename based on the data in the `micropubDocument`.
 Includes the relative path to the file – which currently is always `_posts/`
-* **formatURL(preformattedMicropubDocument, [relativeTo])**  – returns the url the formatted content is expected to live on when published.
-Either a relative URL or an absolute one if `relativeTo` is set
+* **formatURL(preformattedMicropubDocument)**  – returns the url the formatted content is expected to live on when published
 * **format(preformattedMicropubDocument)** – formats the actual content.
 Currently it's formatted as an HTML-file with [Jekyll Front Matter](http://jekyllrb.com/docs/frontmatter/).
 The content of the file is the `properties.content` of the `micropubDocument` – the rest of the data is put into the *front matter*.

 ## Output formats